OFTK/Skeleton-Project_2023/README.md

 ### function API

-for every function there is a simple python client in the test folder
+For every function there is a simple python client in the test folder.

+In all of the functions marked as secure the familyname is taken from the "x-ms-token-aad-id-token" header, which is a JWT provided by the identity provider (in the JWT there is a encoded json that has the name nicely laied out).

 #### addbaby